nicolaikrueger/pitchnext_little_ai_demo/README.md

-# pitchnext_little_ai_demo
-little AI demonstrator for teaching purpose only
+Little AI demonstrator for teaching purpose only